zoranaltiparmakov/smart-spent/README.md

-# Spent Money Android application
+# Smart Spent Android application

 ## DEVELOPMENT
 Whenever new feature or fix is going to be added, create new branch from development called FIX:fix-name